AcalephStorage/consul-alerts/README.md

 #### OpsGenie

-To enable OpsGenie builtin notifier, set `consul-alerts/config/notifiers/opsgenie/enabled` to `true`.
+To enable OpsGenie built-in notifier, set `consul-alerts/config/notifiers/opsgenie/enabled` to `true`.
 OpsGenie details needs to be configured.